 The U.S. Food & Drug Administration (FDA) is suggesting that osteoporosis patients limit their use of a popular line of drugs which includes Fosamax, Actonel and Boniva to between three and five years in order to reduce the risk of serious side effects.
 These medications belong to a controversial class of drugs known as bisphosphonates, which are designed to reduce the risk of bone fractures associated with the onset of osteoporosis.
 However, in recent years concerns have emerged linking bisphosphonates to serious atypical bone fractures, which often occur with little or no trauma at all.

-Free Bisphosphonate Lawsuit Evaluation: If you or a loved one has been injured by a bisphosphonate drug such as Fosamax, Actonel or Boniva, you should contact our law firm immediately.
+Free Bisphosphonate Lawsuit Evaluation: If you or a loved one has been injured by a bisphosphonate drug, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit against the manufacturer of the bisphosphonate and we can help.

 What’s the problem?